tonoli/Arty-eStore/README.md

 # Arty-eStore
-eCommerce project in PHP and Mysql for the DB
+eCommerce project realized in 48h in Vanilla PHP and using MySQL for the Data Base

 ## Front-end